 The weekend was a whirlwind, consisting mostly of driving.
 Ryan and I took to the roads Friday evening and found ourselves in Orange County just a half hour past midnight!
-We met up with bloggers and old friends on Saturday [more on that later!], and then spent the rest of the evening celebrating his grandmother’s 80th with the extended family.
+We met up with bloggers and old friends on Saturday, and spent the rest of the evening celebrating his grandmother’s 80th with the extended family.

 Instead of the 5, we took the 101 back up on Sunday.
 It made for a more scenic drive, and I got to make a pit stop at the outlets.
 I found my formal floor-length dress!
 The sun was on its way down by the time Ryan could peel me away from the stores.